 - Mildred "Axis Sally" Gillars (1949) -- The American broadcaster was hired by the German Nazi government to broadcast propaganda during World War II.
 She was captured in Germany, found guilty of treason, and sentenced to 10 to 30 years in prison in 1949, serving 11 years before her release.

 Treason is a very serious but rarely charged federal crime that can result in the death penalty upon conviction.
-If you have been charged with treason, you probably already have legal counsel.
-But if you have questions about any other federal crimes, you can get started today with a free evaluation of your legal situation from a local attorney.
+If you've been charged with treason, you probably already have legal counsel.
+But if you have questions about any other federal crimes, you can get started today by contacting an experienced, local defense attorney.